itiswayneee/WebOS-12/README.md

 ### Media & Creativity

-* **Music Player & Radio:** Integrated radio station search and a mini-player "pill" mode.
+* **Music Player & Radio:** Integrated radio & Music player.
+>SOME STATIONS MAY NOT WORK DUE TO WEB RESTRICTIONS

 * **Video Player:** Support for playing local video files with progress seeking and full-screen capability.